Great Sphinx of Giza: Rump passage

-It is possible that the entire passage was cut top down, beginning high up on the rump, and that the current access point at floor-level was made at a later date.

-Vyse noted in his diary (February 27 and 28, 1837) that he was "boring" near the tail, which indicates him as the creator of the passage, as no other tunnel has been identified at this location.
-Another interpretation is that the shaft is of ancient origin, perhaps an exploratory tunnel or an unfinished tomb shaft.
+It is possible the entire passage was cut top down, beginning high up on the rump, and the current access point at floor-level was made at a later date.
+In his diary (February 27 and 28, 1837), Vyse noted he was "boring" near the tail, which indicates him as the creator of the passage, as no other tunnel has been identified at this location.
+Another interpretation suggests the shaft is of ancient origin, perhaps an exploratory tunnel or an unfinished tomb shaft.

 Niche in northern flank

 A 1925 photograph shows a man standing below floor level in a niche in the Sphinx's core body.
-It was closed during the 1925-6 restorations.
+It was closed during the 1925–1926 restorations.

 Gap under southern large masonry box

 Another hole might have been at floor level in the large masonry box on the south side of the Sphinx.

 Space behind Dream Stele

 The space behind the Dream Stele, between the paws of the Sphinx, was covered by an iron beam and cement roof, which was fitted with an iron trap door.